komparo/manuscript-workflow/manuscript.md

 ## Combining modules within a benchmark

-In principle, it should be possible for anyone to extend or adapt the benchmark for their own purposes.
-At the same, it is also important to have a central place which lists all the modules and provides the most up-to-date set of reports for interested readers.
-To make this possible, our benchmarking workflow has one "main" repository, which lists the location of the different modules and how they are combined in the benchmark.
+To make the benchmark as inclusive as possible, it should be possible for anyone to extend or adapt the benchmark for their own purposes.
+At the same, it would also be useful to have a central place which lists all the modules and provides the most up-to-date set of reports for interested readers.
+To reconcile these two criteria, our benchmarking workflow has one "main" repository, which lists the location of the different modules and how they are combined in the benchmark.
 Anyone can however create a fork of this repository, adapt the modules or benchmarking design in any way, and run it using their own infrastructure.

 ### Executing the benchmark

 For the execution of the modules, a pipeline manager such as snakemake [@NcYZqBux] or nextflow [@4XDvZWxk] is almost indispensable.
 These tools make sure the modules are executed in the correct order and within a reproducible environment.
 Moreover, to make the benchmark scalable, a pipeline manager will only rerun those exeuctions for which any inputs have changed, which includes changes to any scripts or packages inside the portable environment.
 Within our benchmarking workflow, we created a custom pipeline manager for this, which provided us with some features that are lacking in most current pipeline managers, such as incrementality at the level of the portable environment, output validation and fixation of the pseudo-random number generator.

-### Pipeline manager

-### Execution

-### Continuous publishing

 ### Adding or updating a module

+While anyone is able to fork and modify the benchmark repository, modifications to the main repository, such as additions or updates of a module, still requires some form of control by a group of maintainers.
+This group of maintainers, which would primarily consist of authors of other modules, are responsible for checking whether the module has passed all automated checks. and give feedback regarding data formats and testing results.
+Important here is that this reviewing happens in a completely open fashion, similar as to what is done in some open-source communities such as Bioconductor and ropensci ([https://github.com/ropensci/onboarding](https://github.com/ropensci/onboarding)).

+In our workflow, adding or updating a module can be done by cloning the repository, making the necessary changes, and then creating a pull request on Github.

-### Continuous integration
+### Continuous benchmarking and versioning

-### Versioning
+Every time the main repository is updated, for example with a new version of a module, an update of the whole benchmark workflow is triggered.
+Only those modules with outdated input, because the code, environment or some input files changed, are rerun.

+The end results of the benchmark are one or more reports, which are freely accessible online.
+On regulator time intervals, such as on a monthly basis, all the reports are gathered and released as a new "version", which includes a changelog of updates to any of the modules made before the last release.
+This release is given a digital object identifier and registered at an open-access repository such as zenodo or figshare.

 ## Outlook

+Continuous and collaborative benchmarking provides an alternative and powerful way to evaluate methods in computational biology.
+It relies heavily on modularisation and tools from software development, which make it possible to design a benchmarking strategy that can be easily extended by anyone, while still allowing for open discussion to exist in a field.
+Because less effort is spend developing new benchmarking workflows for every new method, this workflow would speed up method development in bioinformatics.
+Because the results of the benchmark can be easily interpreted by anyone, it would also avoid other issues such as the self-assessment trap [@9jjMfS7z].

-The project as it stands now is meant to be a proof-of-concept.
-Technologies, and the companies and communities building them, come and go, and the tools we used for this benchmark will almost certainly feel outdated in a couple of years.
-The crucial point is not which tools are used, but what advantages they provide for the community: a portable environment, a reproducible workflow, a way to collaboratively design a benchmark, and ultimately a more democratic view of the field and its challenges lying ahead.
+We created both a case study of the workflow [https://github.com/komparo/tde](https://github.com/komparo/tde), and a skeleton version which provides instructions on how to set up the workflow [https://github.com/komparo/tde](https://github.com/komparo/tde).
+Of course, as technologies and the communities building them come and go, the tools we used for this benchmark will almost certainly be replaced by more powerful tools soon.
+The crucial point is not which tools that are used, but what advantages they provide for the community: a portable environment, a reproducible workflow and a set of tools to collaboratively design a benchmark.

-In the ideal case, a continuous benchmarking project should be supported by a larger consortium, such as the Human Cell Atlas, which would not only assure its continuity, but would also provide infrastructure support.
-In particular, services which have strong requirements on the side of storage and/or computing power would benefit from this, such as continuous integration, the environment registry, and the execution cluster.
+In the ideal case, a continuous benchmarking project should be supported by a larger consortium, such as the Human Cell Atlas, which would not only assure its continuity, but would also provide infrastructural support.
+In particular, services which have strong requirements on the side of storage and/or computing power would benefit from this, such as continuous integration, the code sharing platform and execution environment.

-By providing a shared platform where old and current ideas are rigorously tested, and new ideas can be easily validated,

-A platform like this should be build upon the idea that future methods and output formats can never be predicted, but at least we can prepare for them.

-### Reports as a forum

-- Discuss multiple possible interpretations
-- Self-assessment trap [@9jjMfS7z]

 ## References {.page_break_before}